Science Alternatives

 There are opportunities in consulting for scientists to apply their scientific background and analytical skills to solving client problems.
 This may involve strategic consulting for an oil company or working in a specialist consulting firm that aims to improve the output/efficiency of a manufacturing process.
 Other firms undertake business-to-business research, write expert market reports about topics such as pharmaceutical pricing or provide market intelligence.

-Market research operates in a similar way, as it depends on the collection and interpretation of reliable information to inform large organisations about marketing strategy, and help them to test products or develop policy.
+Market research operates in a similar way to consulting, as it depends on the collection and interpretation of reliable information to inform large organisations about marketing strategy, and help them to test products or develop policy.
 For further information about the types of roles available, see our information on Market Research .

 Scientific recruitment consultancy and head-hunting